Ohio Valley Philosophy of Education Society

 At OVPES/GSCOPE 2017, we hope to provide a forum to all of these illuminating approaches to the work of educational philosophy and theory.
 The challenging task of educating well requires inspiration from both past and present thinkers.
 In revisiting the old and the new this year, we hope to celebrate what is best in the history and and contemporary practice of educational philosophy.
 In this spirit, we ask that you forward this call on to all those who may be interested in contributing to our society.

 Conference Submission Requirements

-OVPES/GSCOPE is excited to announce that it will be awarding the most outstanding graduate student paper a plenary session with a respondent on Friday evening following the Graduate Pre-Conference Workshop.
-In addition, OVPES/GSCOPE will present the author with a $100 award.
-The recipient of the award will be determined by the program committee and will be based on the quality of the proposal.
+OVPES/GSCOPE is excited to announce that it will be granting two awards to the most outstanding graduate student papers received.
+The proposal deemed “Most Original” will be given a plenary session with a respondent on Friday evening following the Graduate Pre-Conference Workshop.
+The proposal deemed “Best All-Around” will receive a $100 award, and the winner will be announced at the Saturday night social.
 Please indicate your desire to be considered for the award in item #6 in your proposal email.
 Since OVPES and GSCOPE are offering a joint conference, there is only one submission process for both conferences.
 All graduate student submissions will be considered for both the OVPES and GSCOPE program.